KruthiJayendra/Bike-Store-Data-Analysis/README.md

 6. Analysis and Visualization
 Number of Stocks Based on Category and Store
 SQL Query: Aggregates total stock quantity by category and store.

 Data Transformation: Converts store and category names to categorical data.
 Visualization: Bar chart showing stocks per category for each store.
 Number of Order Items Based on Category and Store
-SQL Query: Aggregates total order quantity by category and store.

 Data Transformation: Converts store and category names to categorical data.

 Visualization: Bar chart showing order items per category for each store.

 Total Sales in Santa Cruz Bikes by Year-Month
 SQL Query: Aggregates total sales by year and month for 'Santa Cruz Bikes'.

 Data Transformation: Converts year-month to datetime.

 Visualization: Line chart showing monthly sales over time.
 Total Sales in Baldwin Bikes by Year-Month

 SQL Query: Aggregates total sales by year and month for 'Baldwin Bikes'.

 Data Transformation: Converts year-month to datetime.

 Visualization: Line chart showing monthly sales over time.

 Total Sales in Rowlett Bikes by Year-Month
 SQL Query: Aggregates total sales by year and month for 'Rowlett Bikes'.

 Data Transformation: Converts year-month to datetime.

 Visualization: Line chart showing monthly sales over time.
 Staff with the Most Orders

 SQL Query: Finds the staff member with the highest number of orders.

 Result: DataFrame showing staff ID, name, and order count.
 Staff with the Least Orders

 SQL Query: Finds the staff member with the lowest number of orders.

 Result: DataFrame showing staff ID, name, and order count.

 Summary
 This code reads bike store data from CSV files, loads it into a SQLite database, runs queries to gather insights, and visualizes the results.
 It uses pandas for data manipulation, SQLite for database operations, and matplotlib for visualization.